CHuber42/Week-7-06-Implement-Redux/README.md

 C) viewBeverageDetails: If beverage details page is visible and if so, the id of it (v4/string).

 2. Declare reducers, bundle into a root reducer.
 (DONE)
 A) Declare const actiontypes folder; tests won't work otherwise.
+(DONE)
+B) Write Tests for reducers.

 ##### _Contact_: